 Your agents, relays, and managers should now only communicate with one another using TLS 1.2 strong cipher suites.

-Read our guide to learn more about the difference between block cipher vs stream cipher.
+Read More on difference between block cipher vs stream cipher.